 The key to promoting inclusive education within a school is to use methods that are non-intrusive for general education teachers that also demonstrate how to facilitate inclusive practices.
 The arts provide the perfect platform for demonstrating how inclusive practices can be facilitated, due to their being engaging, promoting cooperative learning, and their inclusivity.
 The arts have numerous benefits, and strengthen the learning, growth, and development of all students, as well as promote creative expression, problem solving, critical thinking skills, and communication.
 Additionally, there is no right or wrong way to participate in the arts, and because of this, everyone is equally able to contribute to the production of the arts.
 For example, when integrated in the curriculum, dance and movement allow students to use their minds and bodies, and enable them to creatively communicate their thoughts, ideas, and contributions to a lesson; the visual arts help to engage students' problem-solving and critical thinking skills, aid in fine motor development, and, along with dance, can help promote prosocial behaviors when working cooperatively; and music is a way to help students maintain a calm and relaxed state, become engrossed and focused on the task at hand, and create an enjoyable atmosphere.
-The arts enable all students to participate in and contribute to a lesson, promote creative skills and abilities, and allow teachers to see how every student can contribute to an activity.
+The arts enable all students to see how every student can contribute to an activity.